Land of Dreams (Randy Newman album)

-Land of Dreams is a 1988 studio album by Randy Newman featuring vignettes of his childhood in New Orleans.
+Land of Dreams is the eighth studio album by Randy Newman.
+Released in 1988, the album features vignettes of his childhood in New Orleans.
+The title refers to a nickname for New Orleans in the Dixieland standard "Basin Street Blues", quoted in the opening track, "Dixie Flyer".

+Two music videos filmed to support the album, for "It's Money That Matters" and "Falling in Love", feature Newman and model Laura Howard, and serve as prequel and sequel to the video for "I Love L.A.".

 Reception

 It placed 10th in the 1988 Pazz & Jop Critics Poll.
 "Whether or not ['Dixie Flyer' and 'New Orleans'] are simple autobiography, they're presented as such," wrote Greil Marcus, "and for a man who's always sung as a character actor, it's a shock".
 While "Dixie Flyer" was the name of the train line mentioned in the lyrics, "Dixie" was also the nickname of Adele "Dixie" Fuchs/Fox, Randy Newman's mother, who, as the song describes, came from a southern Jewish family.

 Chart performance

-The album's single "It's Money That Matters" rose to the top of the Mainstream Rock chart for two weeks (and peaked at #60 on the Hot 100), to become Newman's only number one hit on any U.S. chart; it features Mark Knopfler on guitar.
+The album's single "It's Money That Matters" rose to the top of the Mainstream Rock chart for two weeks (and peaked at No. 60 on the Hot 100), to become Newman's only number one hit on any U.S. chart; it features Mark Knopfler on guitar.
 Prior to the album's release, the song "Something Special" was closing title music for the 1987 MGM production Overboard starring Goldie Hawn and Kurt Russell and was also featured in the trailer of the film Awakenings, for which Newman also wrote the music, and the piano bridge from the song "Dixie Flyer" would subsequently often be utilized as break or filler music, most notably on the Car Talk radio program.
 The song "Falling in Love" features in the credits to the 1989 Tom Selleck film Her Alibi and was used as the opening theme of the short-lived 1990 ABC sitcom, The Marshall Chronicles.